vmayoral/oldblog/_posts/2016-08-07-deep-convolutional-q-learning.md

 <div id='achitectures'/>
 #### Convolutional Neural Network Architectures

-The most common form of a ConvNet architecture stacks a few CONV-RELU layers, follows them with POOL layers, and repeats this pattern until the image has been merged spatially to a small size.
+The most common form of a ConvNet architecture stacks a few Convolutional and RELU layers, follows them with POOL layers, and repeats this pattern until the image has been merged spatially to a small size.
 At some point, it is common to transition to fully-connected layers.
 The last fully-connected layer holds the output, such as the class scores.
 In other words, the most common ConvNet architecture follows the pattern:

 `INPUT -> [[CONV -> RELU]*N -> POOL?]*M -> [FC -> RELU]*K -> FC`

 where the `*` indicates repetition, and the `POOL?` indicates an optional pooling layer.
 Moreover, `N >= 0` (and usually `N <= 3`), `M >= 0`, `K >= 0` (and usually `K < 3`).
-For example, here are some common ConvNet architectures you may see that follow this pattern:

-- `INPUT -> FC`, implements a linear classifier.
-Here `N = M = K = 0`.
-- `INPUT -> CONV -> RELU -> FC`
-- `INPUT -> [CONV -> RELU -> POOL]*2 -> FC -> RELU -> FC`.
-Here we see that there is a single CONV layer between every POOL layer.
-- `INPUT -> [CONV -> RELU -> CONV -> RELU -> POOL]*3 -> [FC -> RELU]*2 -> FC` Here we see two CONV layers stacked before every POOL layer.
-This is generally a good idea for larger and deeper networks, because multiple stacked CONV layers can develop more complex features of the input volume before the destructive pooling operation.

-*Prefer a stack of small filter CONV to one large receptive field CONV layer*.
-Suppose that you stack three 3x3 CONV layers on top of each other (with non-linearities in between, of course).
-In this arrangement, each neuron on the first CONV layer has a 3x3 view of the input volume.
-A neuron on the second CONV layer has a 3x3 view of the first CONV layer, and hence by extension a 5x5 view of the input volume.
-Similarly, a neuron on the third CONV layer has a 3x3 view of the 2nd CONV layer, and hence a 7x7 view of the input volume.
-Suppose that instead of these three layers of 3x3 CONV, we only wanted to use a single CONV layer with 7x7 receptive fields.
-These neurons would have a receptive field size of the input volume that is identical in spatial extent (7x7), but with several disadvantages.
-First, the neurons would be computing a linear function over the input, while the three stacks of CONV layers contain non-linearities that make their features more expressive.
-Second, if we suppose that all the volumes have \\(C\\) channels, then it can be seen that the single 7x7 CONV layer would contain \\(C \times (7 \times 7 \times C) = 49 C^2\\) parameters, while the three 3x3 CONV layers would only contain \\(3 \times (C \times (3 \times 3 \times C)) = 27 C^2\\) parameters.
-Intuitively, stacking CONV layers with tiny filters as opposed to having one CONV layer with big filters allows us to express more powerful features of the input, and with fewer parameters.
-As a practical disadvantage, we might need more memory to hold all the intermediate CONV layer results if we plan to do backpropagation.

-**Recent departures.** It should be noted that the conventional paradigm of a linear list of layers has recently been challanged, in Google's Inception architectures and also in current (state of the art) Residual Networks from Microsoft Research Asia.
-Both of these (see details below in case studies section) feature more intricate and different connectivity structures.

 <div id='example'/>
 ### Deep Convolutional Reinforcement Learning, an example